-Spatial statistics (NMST543)
+Spatial Statistics (NMST543)

-December 30, 2017
+December 17, 2018

 Contents

-Conten ${ m ts}$ 1

-$1.1 \\ 1.2 \\ 1.3$ t process statistics 2 9 1
+Contents

+1. Poin t processes 2

+Estimation of summary characteristics

+1.2 Hypothesis testing Ć

+1.3 Estimation of model parameters 11

+1.4 Model diagnostics L 7

+2. Mar ked point processes 6

-2.1 Estimation of summary characteristics 8 .9 21
+2.1 Estimation of summary characteristics 16

-3. Geos 3.1 3.2 3.3 3.4 Kriging 22 26 30 31
+2.2 Tests of independence 21

+3. Geos statistics 23

+Variogram estimation

+3.2

+3.3 Influence of covariance parameters estimation

+Bayesian approach

+4. Latti ice data 34

-4.1 Modelling and estimation for areal data 4 84 85
+Modelling and estimation for areal data

-6 86

-Referen m nces 7
+Testing of spatial autocorrelation

+5. App ${ m endix}$ 36

+Random censoring

+Refere nces 37

-1. Point process statistics
+1. Point processes

-In this chapter we will deal with the statistical analysis of simple point processes on $\mathbb{R}^d$ .
-First we start with the estimation of summary characteristics.
-Afterwards we look at the hypothesis testing.
-Finally, we consider parametric models and discuss the problem of model fitting and diagnostics.
+In this chapter we will deal with the statistical analysis of simple point processes on \mathbb{R}^d .
+We will start with the estimation of summary characteristics.
+Afterwards, the task of testing various statistical hypotheses will be discussed.
+Finally, we will consider parametric models and discuss the problem of model fitting and diagnostics.

-Recall that the point process is defined as a random locally finite counting measure.
-Simple point process can be viewed also as a random locally finite set.
-We will use both approaches.
-Thus, we write $\Phi(B)$ for the number of points (atoms) of the process $\Phi$ in the set B. By $X \in \Phi$ we mean that X is a point (atom) of $\Phi$ .
+Recall that a point process is defined as a random locally finite counting measure.
+A simple point process can be viewed also as a random locally finite set.
+We will use both of these approaches.
+Thus, we write $\Phi(B)$ for the number of points (atoms) of the process Φ in the set B. By $X \in \Phi$ we mean that X is a point (atom) of Φ .

 1.1 Estimation of summary characteristics

-Assume that we have a single realization of $\Phi$ in the set $W \in \mathcal{B}0^d$ , so called observation window.
-The window is usually d-dimensional rectangle but it can also have much more complicated shape.
-Our aim is to estimate summary characteristics of the point process $\Phi$ based on the given realization.
-We provide a list of basic estimates.
-Most of them are implemented in the R library spatstat [1].
-Therefore, we always mention also the corresponding R functions.
+Assume that we have a single realization of Φ in a bounded Borel set W, so-called observation window.
+The window is usually a d-dimensional rectangle but its shape may be more complicated.
+Our aim is to estimate various summary characteristics of the point process Φ based on the given realization.
+A list of basic estimates follows.
+Most of them are implemented in the R package spatstat [1].
+Therefore, we always mention also the corresponding R function.

 Edge effects

 When estimating numerical and functional summary characteristics, edge effects play an important role.
-They are caused by the fact that a point process is observed in a bounded window W. For example, we can base the estimate of K-function K(r) on the number of points in balls centred at the points of the process and radius r.
-However, we are not able to determine this number when the distance of the point to the boundary of W is smaller than r.
-The situation is depicted in Figure 1 left - true number of points in b(X, r) is 5 but in W we only observe 3 points.
+They are caused by the fact that a point process is observed in a bounded window W. For example, we can base the estimate of K-function K(r) on the number of points in balls of radius r centred at the points of the process.
+However, we are unable to determine this number when the distance of the point to the boundary of W is smaller than r.
+The situation is illustrated in Figure 1 (left) - true number of points in b(X,r) is 5 but in W we only observe 3 points.
 For another example we can consider estimation of G-function.
-We are looking for the nearest neighbour of the point $X \in \Phi$ . we would From information inside W in Figure 1 right we would determine Y as the nearest neighbour of X, but in actual fact the nearest neighbour is Z that lies outside the window W. We see that by ignoring edge effects our conclusion about characteristics of the point process could be distorted.
+We are looking for the nearest neighbour of the point $X \in \Phi$.
+Based on the point pattern inside the observation window W, we would determine Y to be the nearest neighbour of X, see Figure 1 (right).
+Actually, the point X that lies outside X is the true nearest neighbour of X. It is clear that by ignoring edge effects our conclusion about characteristics of the point process could be distorted.